ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek2/Lab2PendulumWeek2.md

 :::
 #####
 :::Note
-In the equation above, $L$, $g$ and $T$ are all the measured values. ($g$ is, of course, not measured directly, but is calculated from the other two values, which are measured directly.)
+In the equation above $L$, $g$ and $T$ are all the measured values.
+The value for $g$ is not measured directly but is calculated from the other two values which are measured directly.
 :::
 #####
 :::Exercise
 In this exercise you will calculate how the uncertainties in $L$ and $T$ propagate, to determine the uncertainty in $g$.

 1. First we must determine the uncertainty in $T$.
-To do this look at your accelerometer data from the &ldquo;Lab 0: Intro to Phyphox&rdquo; lab.
+To do this look at your accelerometer data from the &ldquo;Lab $0$: Intro to Phyphox&rdquo; lab.
 2. Open the spreadsheet and look at the time column.
 In a separate column, take the difference between one time value and the one before it.
 3. Divide that difference by 2.
 This will be your uncertainty in one time measurement, $\delta t$.
-4. To measure the period, you took a difference and averaged it.
-The uncertainty in that operation is given by the following equation, where $N$ is the number of periods you measured:
+4. To measure the period you took a difference and averaged it.
+The uncertainty in that operation is given by the following equation where $N$ is the number of periods you measured:
 #####
 :::Figure:Equation
 $$